hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 - Separate Quote Sheet & BOM Command buttons to generate individual pages with different disclaimers as needed
 - QR codes or hyperlinks to wavin.us or specific installation details
-- Stage storage table with CSV export
+- Stage storage table with CSV export with new command button at header
-- STREAMLINE PDF SUMMARY TO JUST ESSENTIALS
+- STREAMLINE PDF SUMMARY TO JUST ESSENTIALS (remove BOM and qquantities for estimation); summary only has the technical and could be included on the conceptual schematick page
 - USE CANVAS TO BUILD A TANK SYSTEM LAYOUT FOR COMPLEX CALCULATORS
 - Excavation slope calculator integration (with variable H:V ratios) - FRONT END CALCULATIONS ONLY
 - System type selector (Retention / Detention / Infiltration) → auto-adjust geotextile, underdrain, liner options